JacksonLLee/cls-proceedings/readme.md

 In addition, all intermediate files are kept for reference.
 Inside the working directory, you should see the new folders `table-of-contents`, `headers`, and `papers-with-headers` (all individual paper PDFs nicely typeset with headers and page numbers here!).

+Note that if you are running `cls-compile.py` multiple times, all already-existing contents inside the folders `table-of-contents`, `headers`, and `papers-with-headers` will be removed at each run to ensure clean output files.

 Technical support etc
 ---------------------